-Using a jig saw with a fine tooth blade, cut the top off of one of the barrels.
-To mark an even cut line all the way around the barrel I simply held a marker in place at the height I wanted to cut at and spun the barrel around keeping the marker stationary – voila.
+Using a jig saw with a fine tooth blade, cut the top off of one of the plastic barrels.
+To mark an even cut line all the way around the plastic barrel I simply held a marker in place at the height I wanted to cut at and spun the barrel around keeping the marker stationary – voila.

 To make two smaller planters instead of just one huge one, cut the barrel in half and DON’T cut the top of the barrel off, since that will now become the bottom.

-Deburr the lip of the barrel you just exposed from your cut with a de-burring tool.
+Deburr the lip of the plastic barrel you just exposed from your cut with a de-burring tool.
 This step is completely unnecessary, but just something nice to throw in if you have the tool and the time.